Wei-HCI/vibe_example/README.md

 ## Installation

-> **⚠️ It is strongly recommended to create a dedicated virtual environment** to avoid dependency conflicts.
+> It is strongly recommended to create a dedicated virtual environment to avoid dependency conflicts.

 ### Step 1: Create a virtual environment